Frugal Innovation in Shared Services for Small Municipalities

 Savings in setup & consulting ~ $30K to $50K

-Annual savings in hiring a Asset Manager/GIS technician/ Database manager ~ $45K to $90K (.5FTE to 1 FTE)
+Annual savings in staffing an Asset/GIS Manager for small municipalities ~ $45K to $90K (.5FTE to 1 FTE)

-Funding for community groups: After the first year, we donate a quarter of our revenue back to the municipality to sponsor local community groups.
+Funding for community groups: After the first year, we donate a quarter of our revenue back to the municipality for council to sponsor local community groups.